Skip to main content

 Commercial importing means you are the importer of record: the business entity legally responsible for compliance, duty payment, and accurate declaration of goods to CBSA.

-Step 1: Get a Business Number from CRA
+Step 1: Get a Business Number and RM Account

 If you already file GST/HST remittances, payroll deductions, or corporate income tax, you have a BN9.
-If you are starting a new business, register for one through:
+If not, you need to obtain one.

 • CRA Business Registration Online — available at canada.ca/business-registration